 Using the Update Module framework it is also possible to deploy updates to peripheral devices, e.g microcontrollers or sensors connected to a device running Linux.

-Example using the DFU protocol to update an external microcontroller:
+Example using the Device Firmware Upgrade (DFU) protocol to update an external microcontroller:

 You can find more information on above example in the How to do a proxy deployment to an FRDM-K64F tutorial.

-Mender supports add-ons in a form of standalone binaries exchanging messages with the client over DBus.
-One example is the mender-connect which is an implementation of remote terminal access to devices.
+Mender supports add-ons mainly via the Mender Connect daemon running on a device.
+It is exchanging messages with the client over DBus.
 The below picture shows the architecture of the solution.

-Please refer to the remote terminal overview section for more details.
+Please refer to the Add-ons section for more details.